MaiconJordan/MaiconJordan/README.md

 ## I'm Maicon jordan (don't play basketball)

 - Brazil 🇧🇷
-- T.I Support analyst N2(current job) 💻:briefcase:
+- System Analyst (current job) 💻:briefcase:
 - 29y
 - i have been learning more about Java 📚